 Here you set the various parameters for focusing during your session.
 There are many issues surrounding focusing and reading the Focusing Techniques topic is recommended to aid in your Focusing choices.
-CCDAutoPilot supports three automated focusing systems: FocusMax which works with both CCDSoft and Maxim, CCDSoft's @focus2 and Maxim's internal focus routine and PlaneWave AutoFocus (if enabled).
+CCDAutoPilot supports three automated focusing systems: FocusMax which works with both CCDSoft and Maxim, CCDSoft's @focus2, Maxim's internal focus routine and PlaneWave AutoFocus (if enabled).
 Which one to use is a matter of personal preference and which works best for your system.
 The focusing page changes slightly, depending on the focusing server choice.
 This topic will discuss FocusMax in detail and discuss the changes for the other programs.

 For all focusing servers, When an equatorial-mounted telescope is pointed east of the meridian, any focusing activity scheduled to occur within 10 minutes of the meridian crossing will be deferred until the after telescope has crossed the meridian and the mount has flipped.
 The focusing time estimate used is as defined on the Time Estimates tab.
 This deferral does not take place with fork-mounted telescope.
 This focus deferral only occurs when Meridian Flip is selected.

 Before proceeding, insure that FocusMax is set up properly for your system.
 Consult FocusMax documentation for specifics.
 Once all the software is linked to CCDAutoPilot, you can use the Focus Now button to verify operation.
 Focus Now uses the settings on this page to launch a mini-session that only focuses and does whatever other telescope moving might be required.
 Its actions are recorded as a normal log and displayed in the Session window.